 Students of Nonviolent Communication (NVC) model who wish to learn about the parallels between that model and the mandala model of psychological functioning that evolved within Buddhism, may be interested in this article on the imagery and mythology of the asuras, who are extremely important archetypal figures in the collective psychology of humanity.
 They are especially important because they personify the psychology of violence and inhumanity.

-One of my primary aims in creating this website has been to bring this profound Buddhist archetypal psychology of the duality of ‘war and peace’ to more people’s attention.
-To function consciously and compassionately, we need to grasp the culture-shaping power of the asura archetype and violent style of egoic functioning that it personifies.
-The collective archetypal psychology of the asuras is pervasive in human culture, because it is the psychology of social and political power, and ultimately is the archetype of geopolitics and war – an archetype that shapes human history very negatively, and perhaps more strongly than any other.
+One of my primary aims in creating this website has been to bring this profound Buddhist archetypal psychology of the duality of war and peace to more people’s attention.
+To function consciously and compassionately, we need to grasp the culture-shaping power of the asura archetype and the violent style of egoic functioning that it personifies.
+The collective archetypal psychology of the asuras is pervasive in human culture, because it is the psychology of social and political power, and ultimately is the archetype of geopolitics and war.
+It is an archetype that shapes human history very negatively, and perhaps more strongly than any other.